Consultation With A Private London Psychiatrist

 How long does a psychiatric consultation take?

-A psychiatric consultation is an interview which lasts typically around an hour.
+A consultation with our London Psychiatrist is an interview which lasts typically around an hour.
 And during that time, we would talk about all the different factors, which could have led to the psychiatric difficulties that you’re having now.

 What happens during an initial assessment meeting?

 It’s always important to have a thorough assessment initially so that you can be clear about what the diagnosis is and then plan the treatment that’s going to be right for you.
 So for some people, it’s going to be very important that they take medication.
 And for most people, there’s going to be a very important process of having psychological help to help them manage and come to terms of their difficulties.

 A psychiatric consultation is a meeting to look into the symptoms that you’re having to see how long you’ve been suffering from them and what might have led to them coming on.
 We would also spend some time thinking about your development and what the rest of your life has been like, the different factors which might impact on how you are today.

 How do I know if psychiatric treatment has worked?

 Successful treatment will mean that you don’t suffer the symptoms anymore and that you don’t need to take medication anymore.
 That’s our goal with everybody that we assess and treat.

 How do you decide on a treatment plan?

 When you’re coming for assessment, it’s often helpful to see a psychiatrist in the first place to have a full diagnostic assessment.
 And then you can develop a treatment plan together, which might well include a combination of psychiatric treatment, meaning medication, and psychological treatment, which should be a talking treatment delivered by a psychologist in the clinic.